-The Company strives to achieve business growth by setting the improvement of return on equity (ROE: consolidated profit as a percentage of owners' equity) and earnings per share (EPS) as its target in order to optimize the use of shareholders' equity and to better share value with shareholders and link this to the Company's operating results.
+The Company strives to achieve business growth by setting the improvement of return on equity (ROE: Profit attributable to owners of the parent/average equity attributable to the owners of the parent over the business period) and basic earnings per share (EPS) as its target in order to optimize the use of shareholders' equity and to better share value with shareholders and link this to the Company's operating results.

-Furthermore, in the course of achieving sustainable growth for the Group, our basic policy is to pay stable dividends of at least 150 yen per share per year with a target consolidated payout ratio of 50%, while maintaining the retained reserves required for future business expansion.
+Furthermore, in the course of achieving sustainable growth for the Group, our basic policy is to pay stable dividends by setting a minimum annual dividend with a target consolidated payout ratio of 50%, while maintaining the required retained reserves for future business expansion.
+The minimum annual dividend is as follows: